acj/pingrok/README.md

         seconds of data to display (default 30)
 ```

-Once the program is running, point your browser at http://0.0.0.0:8086 (or whatever you've configured via `-h`).
+Once the program is running, point your browser at http://0.0.0.0:8086 (or whatever you've configured via `-s`).